Postal and proxy voting

 Vote by proxy

-You can appoint someone else to cast your vote on your behalf if you have a valid reason: for example, if you are ill, are unable to get to a polling station or are abroad during the election.
+You can appoint someone else to cast your vote on your behalf if you have a valid reason.
+For example, if you are ill, are unable to get to a polling station or are abroad during the election.
 You will have to give a reason why you cannot vote in person and your application may need to be supported by your doctor or employer.

-Page updated on: 18 September 2023
+Page updated on: 17 June 2024

 Electoral Registration and Elections Office